 5. Supply Chain Design: This offers benefits like building new business models like selling digital files instead of physical products, a new industry of production of AM equipment, mass customisation, on-demand manufacturing, shorter lead time, product postponement, using logistic networks for setting up distribution centres which are closer to the customer.

-The above principles define the design of supply chains and how additive manufacturing can positively affect it to build a new era of collaborative functionality where AM influences supply chains to improve its overall efficiency.
+The above principles define the design of supply chains and how additive manufacturing can positively affect it to build a new era of collaborative functionality where AM influences traditional supply chains to improve its overall efficiency.

-Additive manufacturing can radically change how the supply chains are operated across the world.
+Additive manufacturing can radically change how the traditional supply chains are operated across the world.
 Below are the transformative effects of additive manufacturing on traditional supply chains.
 They can be summarised in three contexts as follows:

 1. Environmental Context